getzola/zola/docs/content/documentation/templates/rss.md

 **Only pages with a date will be available.**

-The RSS template gets two variables in addition of the config:
+The RSS template gets three variables in addition of the config:

+- `feed_url`: the full url to that specific feed
 - `last_build_date`: the date of the latest post
 - `pages`: see [the page variables](@/documentation/templates/pages-sections.md#page-variables) for a detailed description of what this contains